-More recently, Zenyatta has also drilled three HQ size holes on the East Pipe in order to obtain 5 tonnes of graphite mineralization to proceed with a second phase processing of a mini-bulk sample at SGS Canada Inc. ('SGS') in Lakefield.
+Zenyatta has also drilled three HQ size holes on the East Pipe in order to obtain 5 tonnes of graphite mineralization to proceed with a second phase processing of a mini-bulk sample at SGS Canada Inc. ('SGS') in Lakefield, Ontario.
 This processing will allow additional optimization of the flow sheet for the PEA and provide material for further testing by Zenyatta and also other interested parties who have requested material.
-A similar 5 tonne mini-bilk sample is also planned for the West Pipe.
+A similar 5 tonne mini-bulk sample was also planned for the West Pipe.

-Albany Project Update - 43-101 Technical Report
+2014 Albany Project NI 43-101 Technical Report